unjs/exsolve/README.md

 You can use `import.meta.url` for `from` to mimic the behavior of `import.meta.resolve()`.

 > [!TIP]
-> For better performance, ensure the value is a `file://` URL.
+> For better performance, ensure the value is a `file://` URL or at least ends with `/`.
 >
 > If it is set to an absolute path, the resolver must first check the filesystem to see if it is a file or directory.
 > If the input is a `file://` URL or ends with `/`, the resolver can skip this check.